Skip to main content

 Declaring a UDF

-Use .extern fn to declare a UDF's signature:
+Use .extern fn to tell FlowLog about your function's signature:

 .extern fn hash_pair(x: int32, y: int32) -> int64

-Parameters and return types use the same data types as relation columns.
+Parameters and return types use the same types as relation columns.

 .extern fn hash_pair(x: int32, y: int32) -> int64